Trademark Registration in the European Union

 Free ConsultationOur team is standing by to clarify any questions you may have regarding trademarks and IP in any country of the world

-Trademark Prices in European Union
+Trademark Search Prices

 First class $100 – Each additional class $80